dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 Suspect that some details are off in the example: shouldn't the InflatedEntry authorizing a new feed include a vector clock reference to a specific seq in that feed?
-Should new local (not yet authorized) feeds reference reference their source in an initial InflatedEntry (at seq=0)?
+Should new local (not yet authorized) feeds reference their source in an initial InflatedEntry (eg, Bob at seq=0)?
+Should the first InflatedEntry in a feed point to itself in it's vector clock?

 # Changelog
 [changelog]: #changelog